-In 2018, EPA began a Site Inspection (SI) to determine if waste from the site threatens human health or the environment.
-As part of the SI, EPA tested the soil and groundwater.
+In 2018, EPA completed a Preliminary Assessment.
+In 2019, EPA began a Site Inspection to see if waste from the site blew off site and was a threat to human health or the environment.
+As part of the inspection, EPA tested the soil and groundwater.

-EPA will use the test results to see if the site:
+EPA used the test results to see if the site:

-- is eligible to be listed on the National Priority List (NPL) for cleanup as a Superfund NPL site;
+- is eligible to be listed on the National Priorities List (NPL) for cleanup as a Superfund NPL site;

-- is not eligible for the NPL, but should be cleaned up by another EPA program;
+- is not eligible for to be a Superfund NPL site, but should be cleaned up by another EPA program;

 - should be referred to the State of California for follow-up; or